Using the OAuth Client Policy

 8. On the Specify OAuth Client Policy Options page, specify values for the following properties:

-• Choose the OAuth 2.0 grant type that the policy will support: Resource Owner (Resource Owner Password Credentials grant type) or Client Credentials.
+• Select the Grant Type that the policy will support: Resource Owner (Resource Owner Password Credentials grant type) or Client Credentials.

 • Click Finish.